andrewbaisden/blog-posts/notes/How to use ESLint and Prettier for code analysis and formatting.md

-# How to use ESLint and Prettier for code analysis and formatting

 ESLint and Prettier are pretty much the two most popular tools when it comes to doing code analysis and formatting in a developer's codebase.
 They are extremely good at what they do which is why they tend to be an essential part of a project setup.

 The difference between the two is that ESLint is usually responsible for finding and reporting on different patterns inside of ECMAScript/JavaScript code.
 ESLint is designed to work with JavaScript files only and it is very successful when it comes to ensuring that a codebase is consistent and without notable bugs.